 10. What would be your dream Mother Dirt product to formulate?

 If I told you, it wouldn't come true ;-)

 11. What's your favorite MD product at the moment?

-I’ve stopped using my usual moisturizers -- I used multiples to combat acne and dryness -- in favor of just the Acne Lotion + Mist.
-I’m amazed at how great my skin looks and feels.
-And, it simplified my routine.
+I've stopped using my usual moisturizers -- I used multiples to combat acne and dryness -- instead of just the Acne Lotion + Mist.
+I'm amazed at how great my skin looks and feels.
+And it simplified my routine.